Nanabhai Bhatt: Career

 He began his directorial venture when he joined Homi Wadia's team at Basant Pictures by co-directing two films with Babubhai Mistri, Muqabala (1942) and Mauj (1943), under the same name.
 He directed two more films as Batuk Bhatt, Homi Wadia's Hunterwali Ki Beti (1943) and Liberty Pictures Sudhar (1949).
 Bhatt left Basant Pictures and started his own production company "Deepak Pictures" in 1946.

 Over the next few decades, Bhatt became a prolific filmmaker, particularly known for his work in the mythological and fantasy genres.
 He directed over 70 Hindi and Gujarati films, many of which featured religious and heroic themes.
 Some of his most notable films include Alibaba Aur Chalis Chor (1954), Zimbo (1958), and Lal Qila (1960).

 Bhatt was instrumental in shaping the mythological cinema of the 1950s and 1960s, popularizing stories from Indian epics like the Ramayana and Mahabharata through low-budget yet widely successful films.

 He was also a key figure in the Gujarati film industry, directing several Gujarati-language films such as Gajara Maru (1981) and Jaya Parvati Vrat (1982), which found success among regional audiences.

 Personal life

-Bhatt was the patriarch of the Bhatt film family.
-He was in a relationship with Shia Muslim actress, Shirin Mohammad Ali since 1939.
+Bhatt was the patriarch of the Bhatt family.
+He was married to Shia Muslim actress, Shirin Mohammad Ali since 1939.
 The couple had six children – Sheila Bhatt, Purnima Bhasin, Kumkum Saigal, Mahesh Bhatt, Heena Suri and Mukesh Bhatt.
-Later, Nanabhai married Hemlata Bhatt, with whom he had three children – Robin Bhatt, Parmesh Bhatt, Mamta Bhatt.
-Between both of his parteners, he had five daughters and four sons.
+Later, Nanabhai married Hemlata Bhatt, with whom he had three children – Robin Bhatt, Parmesh Bhatt, and Mamta Bhatt.
+Between both of his partners, he had five daughters and four sons.
+Through his relationship with Shirin, he was the brother-in-law of actress Purnima.

 Bhatt died at Nanavati hospital in Mumbai from heart failure on 24 April 1999.